-If we do in browser validation on submit, we need to make sure that the user is alerted to the error each time they click submit, and they are taken to the relevant error.
+If you validate on form submission, you need to make sure you re-run the validation and that the user is alerted to the error each time they click submit.

-When we don’t do this, often secondary form errors are not highlighted to screen reader users, as there is no change of state on the page.
+If you don’t do this, secondary form errors are often not highlighted to screen reader users as there is no change of state on the page.

 Dealing with user input

-If you know what you’re expecting, it can be tempting to lock down the fields.
-But you should not use limitations like a maxlength attribute.
-These can cause difficulties for people using voice recognition software such as Dragon.
+If you know what you are expecting the user to fill in, it can be tempting to lock down the fields.
+But you should not use limitations like the maxlength attribute.
+These can cause difficulties for people using voice controllers such as Dragon.